TRENDING

 Black Mirror

 This particular story revolves around loss, grief, and the recurring theme of “portable” consciousness and personality in the series.
 It focuses on the reconstruction of someone through their fingerprint, creating an emotionally intense narrative that explicitly showcases the futility of holding on to something that’s already lost.
-The tale combines the desire for immortality through technology with fundamental concepts of life and its definition.
-It’s a profound and affecting piece of storytelling.
+The tale combines the desire for immortality through technology with fundamental concepts of life and how we define it.
+It’s a profound and compelling piece of storytelling.

 San Junipero (3x04)